 Independent, non-parochial educational institutions serve a significant portion of Missouri's students, especially in urban settings.
 The diverse funding and organizational structures of these institutions, as well as their diverse curricula, often serve as examples of innovation and experimentation from which all educators and community members can learn.

 Anchored by one of the largest Catholic school systems in the nation, parochial education in St. Louis features schools rooted in many faiths and educational visions.
-The University seeks to expand its curricular and co-curricular offerings to prepare even more students for full range of faculty and staff roles throughout parochial education systems.
+The University seeks to expand its curricular and co-curricular offerings to prepare even more students for a full range of faculty and staff roles throughout parochial education systems.

 Across these diverse educational environments, Saint Louis University endeavors to engage a broad range of its students, faculty and staff.
 There are obvious, direct connections between Missouri's schools and the University's teacher- and administrator-certification programs; we seek to capitalize on those connections for the benefit of students and schools, as well as for future generations of teachers and school leaders.

 But in both conceptualizing and implementing a comprehensive vision for the advancement of K-12 schooling, the University favors an interdisciplinary approach respecting the reality that education in the schools both complements and is dependent upon a range of social, cultural, political and economic forces.
-And as a major research university recognized at the undergraduate and graduate levels for excellence throughout its Colleges, Schools, and Departments, Saint Louis University serves as a multi-faceted, interdisciplinary resource for school and community development.
+And as a major research university recognized at the undergraduate and graduate levels for excellence throughout its colleges, schools and departments, Saint Louis University serves as a multi-faceted, interdisciplinary resource for school and community development.

 - Diversity and Innovative Community Engagement